Is English Enough in Thailand?

 3. 🇹🇭 The Power of Basic Thai Words

-Even if English is sufficient, adding a small Thai suffix at the end of your sentences can double the respect and friendliness you receive:
+Even if English is sufficient, adding a small Thai phrase at the end of your sentence can double the respect and friendliness you receive:

-- Kap (for Men) / Ka (for Women): This is a politeness particle added at the end of a sentence.
+- Kap (for men) / Ka (for women): This is a politeness particle added at the end of sentences.
 Instead of just saying "Sawasdee" (Hello), saying "Sawasdee Kap/Ka" changes everything.

 - Chai / Mai Chai: Yes / No.